daxko/design/docs/contents/color/index.md

 <div class="grid">
   <div class="col-7">
     <p>There are various shades of gray that can be used for application chrome colors or to make distinctions between different kinds of information.
-Anything with an background alpha value greater than 50% should have white <code>#fff</code> text and anything less should have black <code>#000</code> text to maintain good visual contrast.</p>
+Anything with an background alpha value greater than 50% should have light text and anything less should have dark text to maintain good visual contrast.</p>
     <p></p>
   </div>
   <div class="col-5">